 To see an overview of the COM requirements, please view this flowchart.
 We recommend utilizing the flowchart in conjunction with the survey above since the survey contains additional details and instructions on the COM process.

-If, based on the survey, you meet the requirements to change your major to Mechanical Engineering, complete the following steps to make the change of major process official:
+If, based on the survey or flowchart, you meet the requirements to automatically change your major to Mechanical Engineering, complete the following steps to make the change of major process official:

 Note: Mechanical Engineering academic advisors are only able to provide major and academic advising for declared Mechanical Engineering students.
-If you are unsure whether you want to change your major to Mechanical Engineering and would like more information, you should contact the Walter Scott, Jr. College of Engineering or Undeclared Student Advising.
+If you are unsure whether you want to change your major to Mechanical Engineering and would like more information, you should contact the Walter Scott, Jr. College of Engineering or Exploratory Studies Advising.

-If you do not meet the course grade or GPA requirements for an automatic change of major to Mechanical Engineering, we encourage you to submit an appeal form for your change of major request to be considered.
+If you do not meet the course grade or GPA requirements for an automatic change of major to Mechanical Engineering, we encourage you to submit an COM Appeal Form so we can review your individual situation.
 This appeal form will not waive the course requirements (if applicable) to change your major.
 If courses are required for your classification (based off the survey), you must have at least attempted them for any change of major appeal to be considered.
-You can find the appeal form here.
+You can find the COM Appeal Form here.

 Mechanical Engineering at Colorado State University is about using our knowledge of materials, energy, and health to solve society’s global engineering challenges.